ReDI-School/js-berlin-2021-spring/lesson16.md

 - the block is executed as long as certain condition is true
 - we normally need a starting point, initializing some variable
 - inside the block that is repeated, we usually update some value to make sure that the loop can stop

 ---

+### Loops and the DOM

+Can we actually use loops when interacting with the DOM?

+Let's see an example.

+---

+### Homework 1

+1. create a number input and a button
+1. when clicking a button, run a function that reads the value from the input
+1. inside the function, calculate the sum of the numbers between 0 and this number
+1. display the sum on the page

+---

+### Homework 2

+Modify the box generator code so that the number of boxes to display is taken from an input on the page

+---